 What exactly is 5G?
 5G is the next, and fifth, generation of wireless network technology, built to be faster and improve upon the existing 4G network.
 As 5G began to roll out in 2018, legislation regulating and streamlining it was not far behind.
+Small cell device and 5G legislation has been introduced in numerous states across the country.

-Before 2019, lawmakers in 21 states enacted some form of small cell legislation that streamlines these regulations to facilitate the deployment of 5G.
+Before 2019, lawmakers in 21 states enacted some form of small cell or 5G legislation that streamlines these regulations to facilitate the deployment of 5G.
 Four other states have since joined.
 In the 2020 legislative session, an additional 16 states have introduced 5G and small cell-related legislation.
 Where do these bills stand?

 2018 FCC Ruling